tbalan/dynfrail/README.md

 # dynfrail

-The goal of dynfrail is to fit dynamic frailty models.
+This is a software implementation of the dynamic frailty model of Putter & van Houwelingen (2015).

 ## Example